cloudspaceacademy/cloudspace-workshop/docs/terraform-on-aws.md

 - [value Configuration](https://github.com/cloudspaceacademy/terraform-on-aws/blob/main/terraform.tfvars)
 - [Secrets Configuration](https://github.com/cloudspaceacademy/terraform-on-aws/blob/main/secret.tfvars)

-3 - VPC Configuration
+Step 3: VPC Configuration

 This is where you create the basement, foundation and networking where all the resources will be launch.
 It includes VPC, Subnets, IGW, NatGateway, EIP and Route tables

 - [VPC Configuration](https://github.com/cloudspaceacademy/terraform-on-aws/blob/main/vpc.tf)

-4 - Web Tier Configuration
+Step 4:  Web Tier Configuration

 The Web Tier is the entry point for incoming user requests.
 Resources are launched in the public subnets.
 It typically includes: